 CPS defines a relay as:

 A switch that is used to control a circuit or multiple circuits by utilizing low powered signal or signals.
 There is isolation between the control circuit and the controlled circuit, which allows low voltage wiring and devices to control higher voltage and current devices.
-There are a variety of purposes, specific functions, mounting styles, operating characteristics, and user customizations available.
+There are a variety of purposes, specific functions, mounting styles, operating characteristics, and user customizations available for protective relay systems.

 - Assistance in specifying and procuring general purpose and protective relays.

 - Upgrades to your system to improve safety, performance and accuracy